ippontech/blog-usa/posts/using-ansible-and-ecs-fargate-for-an-easy-client-handoff.md

 >
 ><cite>--Every DevOps talk, blog, and whitepaper.</cite>

 There's a lot of pressure out there to automate, scale, and be infinitely flexible.
 There's also a lot of pressure to ship.
-Don't get tangled in trying to automate everythign.
+Don't get tangled in trying to automate everything.
 If you don't have some frameworks in play, don't expect to have much automation bundled into your project.
 It takes time.
 Balance what is flexible vs what just needs to work, while insulating yourself from the long-term impact of any [tempermanent](https://www.urbandictionary.com/define.php?term=Tempermanent) solutions.

 # Decisions that worked for us

-## Discrete front-end and back-end microservices with containers
+## Discrete front-end and back end microservices with containers
 This is kind of microservices 101, but go ahead and separate front-end code early.
 They will deploy and scale differently.
 Segmenting also makes it easy to get truthful metrics about network traffic and system load.

 ## Simple automated builds and redeployment with Gitlab-CI